Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

 model_verbosity = "low"

 Every connected MCP server injects its full tool catalogue into every request.
 Run /status and count your active servers.
-If you have servers you use infrequently, disable them in your configuration and enable them only when needed 5.
+If you use some infrequently, disable them in your configuration and enable them only when needed5.

-For context: a GitHub MCP server with 93 tools consumes approximately 55,000 tokens per turn 4.
-If you only need basic git operations, the built-in tools or a shell command costs a fraction of that.
+For context: a GitHub MCP server with 93 tools consumes roughly 55,000 tokens per turn1.
+If you need only basic Git operations, the built-in tools or a shell command cost a fraction of that.

 Create separate profiles that match task complexity to model and reasoning settings: